Pull to refresh

 SoftBank credit-default swaps

-Cost to insure SoftBank debt against default, near a one-year high.
+Cost to insure SoftBank debt against default, near a one-year high of 376 basis points.

 Interactive